Mid-Autumn Festival 2024

-The Mid-Autumn Festival, a traditional Chinese festival, falls on August 15th.
+The Mid-Autumn Festival, a traditional Chinese festival, falls on the 15th day of the eighth lunar month.
 In the Lunar Calendar that is the middle of Autumn, which is how it gets its name.
-The official holiday in 2018 will be on September 24th.
+The official holiday in 2024 will be on September 17th.

 It is a time for family reunions, starting with a delicious meal together with family members, and then a time to admire the bright moon and eat moon cakes.
 There are many fascinating legends about the festival, including The Lady Chang’e Flying to the Moon, Jade Rabbit Mashing Herbs, and Wu Gang Cutting Sweet Osmanthus Tree.
 These stories add romantic charm to this festival.

 With the constant evolution of the customs of the Mid-Autumn Festival from ancient times until now, there are various ways that people celebrate.
 Within China’s vast landscape and numerous populace, a lot of activities take place in different areas, expressing the best wishes of a whole family, just as the romantic Chinese poem says “May we live long and share the beauty of the moon together, even if we are hundreds of miles apart.”

 How Chinese Celebrate the Mid-Autumn Festival in Ancient and Modern Times

 Origin of the Mid-Autumn Festival

 Many different versions of the Mid-Autumn Festival are popular in folk lore.
 It is generally believed that it originally related to ancient emperors’ worship activities, but there is another version about agricultural production.
 Autumn is a season for harvests, the constant reaping of crops and fruits.
 Farmers celebrate the sheer bliss of harvest by assigning the day in the middle of 8th month in the lunar calendar for celebration.
 They celebrate not only to express their gratitude to the moon god and nature, but also to expect protection and happiness in the future.